Your browser does not support the running script, you cannot get a perfect browsing

 hotel in Sayka

-On this day, you will have the opportunity to visit the famous Sakya Monastery.
-This monastery holds great historical significance and is considered the original Sakya Monastery.
-It is located in Sakya County, approximately 127 kilometers west of Shigatse.
-Sakya Monastery serves as the seat of the Sakya school, which is one of the four major schools of Tibetan Buddhism.
+On this day, you will visit the renowned Sakya Monastery, a site of immense historical and cultural significance.
+Located in Sakya County, about 127 kilometers west of Shigatse, it is regarded as the original and most important monastery of the Sakya school, one of the four major schools of Tibetan Buddhism.

-Founded in 1073, Sakya Monastery is not only a place of spiritual importance but also a UNESCO World Heritage Site.
-It is renowned for its remarkable architecture, deep-rooted history, and extensive collection of Buddhist texts.
-As you explore the monastery, you will encounter a massive complex adorned with fortress-like walls, picturesque courtyards, and intricately decorated halls.
-Inside, you will be captivated by the vast array of statues, thangkas (painted scrolls), ritual objects, and ancient Buddhist texts.
-One of the notable highlights is the Burde Gyaimalung, recognized as the largest book in the world.
-During your visit, you will have the opportunity to observe the daily routines of the monks, witness their prayer ceremonies, and gain insights into their way of life.
+Founded in 1073, Sakya Monastery is not only a vital spiritual center but also part of the UNESCO World Heritage Site.
+It is famous for its distinctive fortress-style architecture, deep-rooted history, and extraordinary collection of Buddhist scriptures.
+As you explore the complex, you will walk through imposing walls, quiet courtyards, and beautifully decorated halls.
+Inside, you will find impressive statues, vibrant thangkas (Buddhist scroll paintings), ritual artifacts, and tens of thousands of ancient texts.
+A unique highlight is the Burde Gyaimalung, known as the largest book in the world.
+During your visit, you may observe the monks’ daily routines, witness prayer rituals, and gain a deeper understanding of monastic life in Tibet.

 Attractions